 - Educational values to be obtained from the program must be clearly stated and understood both by the university and the employer.
 The educational values must be commensurate with the academic credit offered both as to curriculum level and equivalent hours.

 - Remunerative aspects, if any, should be at a level commensurate with the job to be performed.

 - Course credit may be given according to the following:

 - Preparation time required by the student outside of working hours is comparable to that of courses offered on campus.

-- Undergraduate students may receive up to 16 units of credit on completion of the equivalent of a full quarter's internship or cooperative education and submission of an acceptable final report.
-A maximum of 16 units may be credited toward the bachelor's degree.
+- Undergraduate students may receive up to 16 quarter units of credit on completion of the equivalent of a full quarter's cooperative education and submission of an acceptable final report.
+A maximum of 16 quarter units may be credited toward the bachelor's degree.

-- Graduate or postbaccalaureate students on internships or cooperative education may earn up to 9 units toward the master's degree.
-Letter grades will be assigned by the department internship or cooperative education coordinator in conjunction with student's adviser and organization manager.
+- Graduate or postbaccalaureate students may earn up to 9 quarter units of cooperative education credit toward the master's degree.
+Letter grades will be assigned by the department cooperative education coordinator in conjunction with student's adviser and organization manager.

-- Undergraduate students should normally have a 2.5 or better GPA to qualify for an internship assignment.
+- Undergraduate students should normally have a 2.5 or better GPA to qualify for an cooperative education assignment.
 Graduate students will be Classified Graduates.